SE::YouTube::Video - YouTube Video Data Scraper

-A-Parser's functionality allows you to save the parsing settings of the SE::YouTube::Video scraper for further use (presets), set up a parsing schedule, and much more.
+A-Parser functionality allows you to save scraping settings for the SE::YouTube::Video scraper for future use (presets), ), set a scraping schedule, and much more.

-You can save the results in the format and structure you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Results can be saved in the format and structure you need, thanks to the powerful built-in templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.

 - Video title and description